 Don’t panic and curse the promotional products pantheon of gods just yet.
-It turns out you can do a little “spring cleaning” no matter what season it is with our list of creative ways to reuse, repurpose, and recycle your extra promotional products!
+It turns out there are a ton of easy solutions.
+Check out our list of creative ways to reuse, repurpose, and recycle your extra promotional products!

 One of the most popular ways to deal with your trade show giveaways is to find another way to use them to reach out to customers.
 Jason Khoo at Ron Wave Design thinks that extra promotional products are the perfect customer service tool.
 He says, “If an issue has arisen, giving a customer a promotional item can help calm them down as they have received something of value for their troubles.”
 A handwritten “Sorry about that!” card mailed out with a company t-shirt or water bottle after a shipping snafu can make a huge difference in how customers perceive your brand.

 Jason Parks at The Media Captain told us about his experience repurposing leftover trade show products, saying, “We ordered magnifying glasses for our agency for a trade show and had a ton left over…Since we had so many leftover, we decided to continue to use this as a sales tool even after the trade show.
 Any new lead that came into our agency, we would send them the magnifying glass with our logo along with a personalized note.
 The shipping wasn’t cheap but it drastically increased our closing rate percentage.”